 Radiation Therapy Principles

 Radiation and radioactivity were discovered more than 100 years ago.
-Since then advances in technology and a better understanding of its effects on the body have made radiation therapy an important part of cancer treatment.
-In fact, more than half of all people with cancer will get radiation as at least part of their cancer treatment.
+Since then, radiation has become important in cancer treatment.
+More than half of all people with cancer will get radiation as at least part of their cancer treatment.